 How to Adjust Bobbin Tension

-Turning the screw clockwise will tighten bobbin tension; turning counterclockwise loosens the tension.
+Turning the screw clockwise tightens the bobbin tension; turning counterclockwise loosens the tension.

-See the tiny screw on the bobbin case of my CS6000i sewing machine.
-I’ve removed the bobbin first and pulled the case out from my workspace.
+See the tiny screw on the bobbin case of my CS6000i sewing machine?
+I’ve removed the bobbin and pulled the case out from my workspace.

 As described above, to change the tension, use a small screwdriver to turn the tiny screw.
 Make small changes, testing after each tiny turn.

 Hopefully, this tutorial will help solve your stitching issues!

 However, if you’re still having problems after troubleshooting with all these suggestions, it might be time to take your sewing machine in to be examined by a professional.